Posts by user "sabenaboy" [Posts: 24 Total up-votes: 0 Pages: 2]

 I think it's not a coincidence that tdracer's post was chosen to be the thread starter of part 2.
 I'll wait for the preliminary report to see it confirmed or disproved.

-Subjects: Bird Strike Engine Failure (All) Fuel (All) Fuel Cutoff Preliminary Report RAT (All) RAT (Deployment) V1 Wrong Engine
+Subjects (links are to this post in the relevant subject page so that this post can be seen in context): Engine Failure (All) Fuel (All) Fuel Cutoff Switches Preliminary Report RAT (All) RAT (Deployment) V1

 sabenaboy